School Clubs that Empower and Educate Teens to Eliminate Stigma

 Teen Empowerment Clubs

-Peer-to-peer initiatives give students a chance to make a difference in their school and normalize mental illness, promote positive mental health and build a culture of inclusiveness throughout the year.
+Erika’s Lighthouse Teen Empowerment Clubs give students a chance to make a difference in their school and normalize mental illness, promote positive mental health and build a culture of inclusiveness throughout the year.

-Erika’s Lighthouse supports Teen Clubs through:
+We support Erika’s Lighthouse Teen Empowerment Clubs through:

-- Grant money for meetings and activities
+- $250 in grant money for meetings & activities

-- T-Shirts for members
+- Club T-Shirts for members

 - Newsletters and other communication throughout the year

-- Over 40 Awareness into Action Activities to implement
+- Over 40 Awareness into Action Activities to implement virtually or in-person

 Starting An Erika’s Lighthouse Teen Empowerment Club